-To help all, especially the young, gain a greater understanding of peoples, places and cultures through hostelling
+Unite conscious travellers who share a greater understanding of peoples, places and cultures

 Back in 1933, Mary Belle and Catherine Barclay, two sisters from Alberta, established the first hostel in a tent in Bragg Creek, just west of Calgary.
 Together they officially founded and then registered the Canadian Youth Hostel Association in 1938 (now HI Canada).